 Our celebrity ambassadors are an important part of the MIA family.
 They generously take time out of their demanding schedules to help us with our events and the promotion of melanoma awareness.
 Our ambassadors are as committed to our fight against melanoma as we are, and we are so grateful for everything they do for us!

-With over 20 years experience in the health and fitness industry, Shannan Ponton has acquired extensive experience and knowledge in the areas of exercise, fitness, nutrition, health, people management and the media.
-Shannan is a well respected and in demand health and fitness expert having developed and delivered innovative personal training, fitness, motivational and general life solutions to many participants.
+With over 20 years’ experience in the health and fitness industry, Shannan has extensive experience and knowledge in the areas of exercise, fitness, nutrition, health, people management and the media.
+Shannan is a well-respected and in demand health and fitness expert having developed and delivered innovative personal training, fitness, motivational and general life solutions to many participants.

 "There is a reason why this happened and I need to do whatever I can to spread the message.”